Table of contents

 |3306||Outgoing||tcp||Yes||Default MySQL port used for connection|

 Firewalls must be set up on any server doing redundancy in order to protect the redundancy system from external attacks.
-The firewall on the main server should only accept incoming connections on port 8750 from the back-up server IP address.
+The firewall on the main server should only accept incoming connections on port 8750 from the back-up server IP address on Ignition 7.9, and should only accept connections on the Gateway Network port from the back-up server IP address on Ignition 8.0.

 Step 10: Keep Ignition Up-to-Date